ça

 GENERAL INFO

-Ça (from cela) is a demonstrative pronoun meaning "that" or "this."
-It refers to an idea, a situation, or an unspecified thing, often something abstract or previously mentioned.
+Ça (from cela) is a invariable demonstrative pronoun meaning "it", “that” or “this”.
+It refers to an idea, situation, or unspecified thing, often something abstract or already mentioned.

 USAGE